ljeanner/azure-ipaas-workshop/docs/workshop.md

 <summary> Toggle solution</summary>

 > - Navigate to the Storage Account `stdatalabnoipa[randomid]`.
-> - In the left-hand menu, click on Events.
+> - In the left-hand menu, click on `Events`.
-> - Click on the name of the Subscription on the bottom of the page.
+> - Click on the name of the Logic App's subscription on the bottom of the page.

 You should see the following configurations in Event Grid Subscription :